alienresident/resume/resume.md

 *KBS (Kirshenbaum Bond Senecal)*
 November 2016–present

+* Leading a design discovery for the website redesign for *PODS*.
+Delivering a UX audit, competitive research, personas, journey maps, and usability testing
-* Create a design system, user flows, and a prototype for Stanley Black & Decker's Lista product configurator
+* Designed a 3D cabinet configurator for *Stanley Black & Decker*.
+Created a design system, user flows, usability tests, and comprehensive prototypes
-* Design a skills matrix for the UX team to visualize strengths and gaps within the team.
-The skills matrix helps with allocations, skills training, and career development.
+* Built a skills matrix for the UX team to help visualize strengths as well as gaps within the team.
+Established a *Sketch* and *InVision* workflow to streamline work between the UX, Design, and Development departments
-* Create a Sketch and InVision based workflow to streamline work between departments; Wireframes are created by UX designers, visualized by UI designers, and then prepared for handoff to developers

 **Senior User Experience Designer**
 *Spies & Assassins | KBS (Kirshenbaum Bond Senecal)*
-March 2015-November 2016
+March 2015–November 2016

-* Create a modular design system, wireframes, user flows, and prototypes for the responsive redesign of the BMW USA website
+* Led the responsive redesign of *BMWUSA.com*.
+Built a modular design system, responsive grid, wireframes, user flows, and prototypes
-* Create wireframes, user flows, and prototypes for the redesign of the My BMW website
+* Redesigned the sign up flows for the *My BMW* website.
+Created wireframes, user flows, interaction and technical documentation, and prototypes
-* Create mockups for the interactive informational signage for Bank of Montreal at Toronto's Billy Bishop Airport
-* Conduct user interviews and create content types and wireframes for the Hershey's digital marketing learning site
+* Designed a learning site for digital marketers at *Hershey*.
+Conducted user and stakeholder interviews,  designed content types, and wireframes

 ### New York University
 October 2008–March 2015